-A province-wide association of highly trained Collaborative Divorce professionals trained to help couples achieve uncontested, no court divorce settlements
+A province-wide association of Collaborative Divorce professionals trained to help couples achieve uncontested, no court divorce settlements

 That works to increase access for Collaborative Divorce